 CI Direct Investing HISA vs. KOHO

-KOHO users get access to a free reloadable prepaid card that pays 0.50% cash back on all purchases and offers unlimited free Interac e-Transfers.
+KOHO users can access a free reloadable prepaid card that pays up to 5% cash back on purchases and offers unlimited free Interac e-Transfers.

 This account also has a free budgeting app that can help you save money automatically by rounding up your purchases and saving the difference.
 You can also set savings goals.